Joe2718/100-days-of-code/log.md

 I didn't care about this twitch either but I couldn't skip two things in a row.  hahaha, since I didn't care and just wanted a quick layout, I used bootcrap.
 Still hate it though and I doubt I saved any time.
 Now I'm up to intermediate algorithms.
 ** Shiffman ** I checked git hub for shiffman's pixel sorting and didn't find it.
 I wanted to do his search in two different ways and see which was faster.  .sort ( some function )  would probably beat me building a balanced binary tree.
 There's some name for those but I just wanted to do it just to do it.
 Try to do it only from memory of how it worked.
 It was the whole 'turn' the thing that was interesting.
+** Intermediate Algorithms ** 5 of 21 done so far, that 50 hours to do this seems very generous.
+I'm watching abe lincoln vampire hunter and did one and it's only half over.
+It's so difficult to tell if the girl is hot when she's got vampire crap on.
+That's what IMDB is for.
+Erin Wasson has a hot body, definitely have to do another algorithm right now.
+Pig Latin.
+I don't know that at all.
+OH, consonant(s) and yep, she's hot.
+I'll just get this done first in an easy way and mess with a regex way later if I want.
+I got 6 done, so 15 more to go in two days.
+Very doable.
+Just did one in 2 minutes or so, maybe less.
+I'm tired and just wanted something to think about during sleep but it got done too fast.
+These are getting too easy.
+OK, I'm down to just 11 left, so nearly half done in one night.
+### Day 7: Dec 15, 2016
+** People of the world you may now refer to me as King! ** LOL, regex is starting to make sense!
+Fantastic feeling when it started making sense.
+/([a-z]+|[A-Z][a-z]+)(|[_-])/ turns out I got rid of second group and let it group itself and did better so I shouldn't be King yet.
+Still a great feeling when it finally starts to click.
+It's 9pm and it's the only one I've done today but I wasted a ton of time doing it the wrong way which is why I just said, "If I'm going to dump time into figuring this thing out old school, why not do REGEX and then I won't regret dumping the time."
+REGEX is too strong not to know fully.
+Night is still young, 9 left to do in Intermediate (I must have done some earlier but were simple or something).
+So many don't even make you think.
+### Day 9: Dec 19, 2016
+** Finished Intermediate yesterday.
+I think I used regex to mess with the last couple puzzles, and now first one in Advanced is also a Regex one.
+I got tired of messing in codepens after I seen that I would have caught the information that was being tested were strings but getting interpretted as all kinds of different things, arrays, double args... i need to flatten em.
+Anyways, I would have caught it there instead of trying to troulbe shoot my regex pattern and I'm really doubting regex's ability to do an "if, then" thing.
+I didn't look at it too much but don't think it works in js.
+So, the puzzle has a bunch of different numbers that i'm not going to manually put in, I shouldn't and I won't.
+I will copy and paste it into a file (rather than try to scrape it) and then save the argument in a json file.
+I have it just as an array of json objects right now and am about to save it as a file.
+This is a good puzzle because it uses both of the challenges from the intermediate algorithms that I liked.
+Plan: make a json file with 'number':'teststring'
+in original challenge, load that and test all numbers all time.
+note: keep eyes open for a real flatten function, although I think in practice it'd be easier to fix the argument at the origin rather than try to handle crazy requests.
+I find myself using regex for little stuff, var end = line.match(/"\)/);  I needed to find indexOf ") and I guess I could have just did it that way, var end = line.match(/"\)/); var test2 = line.indexOf('")');
+console.log("reg = "+ end.index +"index = "+ test2);
+Same thing exactly, how ever the regex failed when using it as line.indexOf(/"\)/);
+match has an index prop so who cares, solution = solution.
+And this is why stuff takes a while!
+All these little side quests.
+I've burnt up hours and still haven't even restarted looking at the original puzzle.
+ok, save file, load file and parse, than do puzzle.
+Heck, for this one I could just add one more bit and have it have it's correct value and give me a score, filter out all but the ones I need to see.  nah on the filter, but correct value is worth doing. closing this log, want to do rather than type about doing.
+NOTE: 1 minute to add the boolean to the json object. save and load file now.
+// feel like i'm chasing ghosts here.
+This should be simple look up / use.  nothing working but now I HAVE to figure this out.
+### Day 10: Dec 20, 2016
+*** save/load/test and filter all done ***  Ofcourse it's now 1am can't sleep so going to actually start on the advanced algorithm challenge 1.
+Wait, I did start and did one regex filter just to make my check button work.. and it does.
+Yes, i'm very happy that it does.
+Getting the darn save file to work was frustrating.
+Interesting, ** more frustration = more happy **  when you get it.
+### Day 11: Dec 21, 2016 starts in 10 mins so close enough.
+There is a clear NEED to spend more time with puppy training immediately so it will impact code but Living things rank higher before imaginary bits.
+Anyways, I got some Sym challenge done but with way too many lines of code and made a recursive loops to do it.
+It wasn't good looking at all and even if I clean it up; it still wasn't the best way by any means.
+The hint said to look up something.. lol, i just watched a bunch of dog training videos and didn't do the code yet.
+REDUCE!  my first reaction was to try to use filter's function call as a type of recursive loop thing, but reduce has the ability for a function call too.
+It would be actually pretty darn cool to use, nevermind, filter is an array too also.
+Array of arrays, I'm still not sure how reduce works.
+I'm pretty sure I can do it with filter.
+Day 11: Dec 21, 2016
+I had several issues with this last challenge.
+Copying the array of args into an array ends up with an object that's neither array nor not array.
+That seemed impossible, add ! and it still passes.
+When I finally decided to just find a video that had a working model of .reduce he was returning {} objects.
+With my other issue of array's not staying arrays, this really through me for a loop and took me a long time to eliminate everything except the reduce.
+It's odd because I got a small clue on how it works, but want more practice; I would not have guessed what .reduce instructions labelel  "index" controlled what type of object you got back in the interation/function.
+I got it working with only a bare bones knowledge of .reduce.
+I need more practice with that.
+Not sure what I want to do next, think I might do another challenge and try to use .reduce when I get the chance.
+I'd like to use a .map too.
+Not a clue on how to use it, just ran across it and it looked superuseful.